 In the meantime, Royce wrote two more middle grade novels for Putnam—GOBLINS, and his ghost story, THE DEAD BOYS, which was a Junior Library Guild selection.
 THE DEAD BOYS won the 2014 Washington State Sasquatch Book Award and has been a nominee for state reading lists in Florida, Louisiana, Oklahoma and New Hampshire.

-Royce’s has two books with Saint Martin’s Press – a YA thriller, The Terminals and an adventure thriller, Impasse, for adult readers.
+Royce worked with Saint Martin’s Press to publish a YA thriller, The Terminals and an adventure thriller, Impasse, for adult readers.

 Royce became a best-selling sensation a 2nd time in Germany with his first medieval fantasy trilogy, Die Kart der Welt (U.S. – Mapper).
 Mapper is available to U.S. readers on Amazon.
 Since then, Royce has produced two stand-alone medieval fantasies in Germany: Die Klinges des Waldes – Blanvalet (U.S. – Princess Assassin) and Die Glorreichen Sechs – Blanvalet (U.S. – The Glorious Six).

-In addition to writing books, Royce works as a prosecuting attorney and lives with his family in Bellingham, Washington.
+In addition to writing books, Royce works as an attorney and lives with his family in Bellingham, Washington.